 This week I’m headed to Austin for two events: Tech Field Day 10, which I run, and a really special conference, TECHunplugged.
 I spoke at TECHunplugged London back in April and loved the experience.
 Now it’s coming to the USA for the first time, and the agenda is packed with great content.
 I highly recommend attending these events!

 Software Defined Networking (SDN) has always looked a bit like a solution in search of a problem, at least in the enterprise data center.
 But there are lots of potential applications that need a dynamic and scalable network.
 In my mind, storage is chief among these, since scalability and flexibility has always been extremely difficult to achieve.

 I’ve written and spoken quite a bit on the “software-defined” future, what it means and how it will come about.
 Although it seems like a marketing buzzword to some, I feel it is a fairly accurate description of the future of the enterprise and service provider data center.
-That’s why I’m working to organize the next Software-Defined Data Center Symposium, and am happy to … [Read more...] about Software-Defined Data Center Symposium, April 22 in Santa Clara, CA
+That’s why I’m working to organize the next Software-Defined Data Center Symposium, and am happy to announce that it will be held in Santa Clara, CA on April 22, 2014.

 Follow the Yellow Brick Road to the Software-Defined Future

 The Software-Defined Datacenter is a great concept, but it just won’t work.
 The big enterprise companies will never allow VMware (and daddy EMC) to commoditize them out of existence, so useful implementations will be rarer than ruby slippers.
 The best we can hope for is point enhancements to enable greater virtual machine mobility through SDN and improved storage integration.